8go/matrix-commander/README.md

                         possible.
 It cannot be turned off.
 This flag does nothing as encryption is turned on with or without this argument.
-  -s STORE, --store STORE
-                        Path to directory to be used as "store" for encrypted messaging.
-By default, this directory is "./store/".
-                        Since encryption is always enabled, a store is always needed.
-If this option is provided, the provided directory name will be used as persistent storage directory instead of the default one.
-Preferably, for multiple executions of this program use the same store for the same device.
-The store directory can be shared between multiple different devices and users.
   -l [LISTEN], --listen [LISTEN]
                         The --listen option takes one argument.
 There are several choices: "never", "once", "forever", "tail",